 Clarion is an actively used programming language created in 1986.
 Clarion is a commercial, 4GL, multi-paradigm, programming language and Integrated Development Environment from SoftVelocity used to program database applications.
 It is compatible with ISAM, SQL and ADO data access methods, reads and writes several flat file desktop database formats including ASCII, CSV, DOS (Binary), FoxPro, Clipper, dBase, and some relational databases via ODBC, MS SQL Server, Sybase SQL Anywhere and Oracle through the use of accelerated native database drivers, and XML, Clarion can be used to output to HTML, XML, plaintext, and PDF, among others.
 The Clarion Development Environment (IDE) sits on top of the Clarion Programming Language.
 Read more on Wikipedia...

 - Clarion ranks in the top 5% of languages

 - See also: sql, ascii, csv, foxpro, dbase, xml, html, pdf, turbo-pascal

-- I have 51 facts about Clarion. what would you like to know? email me and let me know how I can help.
+- Have a question about Clarion not answered here?
+Email me and let me know how I can help.